dforsber/s3-selectable/README.md

 - Use scan range for row based file formats to improve performance

 - `sqlite3` is used to pre-filter partitions.
-SQLite could be used to add support for regular expression based partition filtering, which are not supported by S3 SELECT.
 In general, SQLite could be used to do stream post-filtering to allow taking benefit of all SQLite features (like regexps).

-### Known issues

-- Stream 'end' event is currently going through from all the S3 Select streams, thus, the merged stream gets multiple 'end' events, one for each Parquet file

-- The response data is a combination of response data from all the parallal s3 select calls.
-Thus, e.g. `LIMIT 10`, will apply to all individual calls.
-Similarly, if you s3 select sorted table the results will not be sorted as the individual streams are combined as they send data.
-For the same reason, the merged stream may have multiple events of the same type (like "end") as the source consists of multiple independent streams.
+However, this is closer to reading data directly from S3 without S3 Select.
+The benefit with S3 Select is that it can filter out vast amounts of data for you in parallel and thus does not congest your IO.

 - S3 select supports [scan range](https://docs.aws.amazon.com/AmazonS3/latest/API/API_SelectObjectContent.html#AmazonS3-SelectObjectContent-request-ScanRange), so it is possible to parallalize multiple S3 Selects against single S3 Object.
 Using scan range is good for row based formats like CSV and JSON.
 This module does not use scan ranges as it is mainly targeted for Parquet file use cases ("indexed big data").

+### Known issues

+- The response data is a combination of response data from all the parallal s3 select calls.
+If you s3 select sorted table the results will not be sorted as the individual streams are combined as they send data.
+For the same reason, the merged stream may have multiple control plane events of the same type as the source consists of multiple independent streams.
+Thus, use the `onDataHandler()` and `onEndHandler()`.

-- Please note that the [maximum uncompressed row group size is 256MB for Parquet](https://docs.aws.amazon.com/AmazonS3/latest/dev/selecting-content-from-objects.html) files with S3 Select, so you have to partition and bucket your big data accordingly.
+- Please note that the [maximum uncompressed row group size is 256MB for Parquet](https://docs.aws.amazon.com/AmazonS3/latest/dev/selecting-content-from-objects.html) files with S3 Select.

 - S3 Select does not support `Map<>` columns with Parquet files.
 Thus, instead of e.g. doing "SELECT \* FROM", select columns explicitly and do not include columns with `Map<>` types.